What’s a Hot Water Tempering Valve?

 While the tempering valve exists to look after the safety of you and your family, Mr Emergency directly looks after your tempering valve.
 Our licensed plumbers provide annual maintenance and servicing to ensure all aspects of your water heater are working properly.

 Older hot water systems may not have the appropriate safety measures.
-Your tempering valve could be damaged or faulty.
+Your hot water tempering valve could be damaged or faulty.
 To avoid any unknown risks, our local plumbers provide replacement and installation services for 100% plumbing code compliance.

 So, if you’re after a professional service, call Mr Emergency now.
 We’ll keep you safe with long term hot water solutions.